 Cornelia de Lange Syndrome is a Rare Disorder

-Zacchaeus has had three surgeries so far in his two years of life with more to come.
+Zacchaeus has had three surgeries in his two years of life with more to come.
 Each surgery improves his quality of life so it is worth the discomfort and stress.
 “We are just taking it one day at a time and we hope that there will be more research about his syndrome as we continue to grow with him,” Lauricia said.

-Joys can be Found Working through the Challenges
+Working through the Challenges Leads to Joy

 Zacchaeus’ Cornelia de Lange syndrome diagnosis has brought the whole family together.
 He has taught them all perseverance and how to search for answers when your life is full of questions.
 “It has been such a joy to learn and accept every phase of development in his journey,” Lauricia said.